 Can an LLP apply for a buy to let mortgage?

 Getting a buy to let mortgage for an LLP can be easier in comparison to a residential mortgage.
-Some lenders actually have set buy to let mortgage products for companies.
+Some lenders offer buy to let mortgages solely for companies.
 Rates tend to be slightly higher than conventional rates, due to the increased risk with lending.

 The increase in risk arises due to the limited liability of the business.
 For instance, if the mortgage fell into arrears, the individuals in the business wouldn’t be liable for any company debt, the company itself would be liable.
 As a result, lenders may also include clauses in their mortgage terms to hold directors of the LLP accountable in cases where loans aren’t repaid.

-The deposit amounts required are usually higher for buy to let mortgages.
+The deposit required is usually higher for a buy to let mortgage in comparison to a residential mortgage.
 This is irrespective of whether or not the applicant is an LLP or an individual.
 Most lenders insist borrowers have a 25% deposit.
 Headline rates tend to start at 60% loan to value.
 Despite this, there are still lenders that may offer buy to let mortgages with deposits of just 15%.

 The majority of buy to let lenders now pay more attention to the rental income generated by the property, as this is what will essentially cover the mortgage payments.
 Nonetheless, lenders still need to be confident that mortgage payments can be met whilst the property isn’t in any receipt of rent.

-Can an LLP with debt still apply for a mortgage?
+Can an LLP with debt apply for a mortgage?

-If the LLP itself has debt or has credit problems, then it will become a lot more difficult to get a mortgage.
-That being said, it is possible for an LLP to get a mortgage even if it owes a debt or has bad credit.
+If an LLP has debt or has credit problems, then it will become difficult to get a mortgage.
+That being said, it is possible for an LLP to get a mortgage even with debt and bad credit.

 There are also specialist lenders that may be willing to offer mortgages for an LLP with bad credit.
 As the risk is deemed to be higher for adverse credit cases, lenders may charge higher interest rates or insist larger deposits are made.